Film Production and Media Studies, Media Studies

 Biography

-Marinos completed his Ph.D. in Communication and earned a Ph.D.
-Certificate in Cultural Studies at the University of Pittsburgh in 2016.
-His dissertation, From Socialist Humanism to Neoliberal Populism: Two Regimes of Media in Late and Post-Socialist Europe, was awarded a Mellon/American Council of Learned Societies Dissertation Completion Fellowship in 2015/2016, University of Pittsburgh Andrew Mellon Predoctoral Fellowship in 2014/2015, and an American Research Center in Sofia (ARCS), Bulgaria, Dissertation Fellowship in 2013/2014.
-Between 2017-19 Marinos was a postdoctoral research scholar in the Harriman Institute at Columbia University where he also taught in the School of International and Public Affairs (SIPA).
+Marinos earned his Ph.D. in communication and a Ph.D. certificate in cultural studies from the University of Pittsburgh in 2016.
+His dissertation received multiple awards, including the Mellon/ACLS Dissertation Completion Fellowship, a University of Pittsburgh Andrew Mellon Predoctoral Fellowship and a Dissertation Fellowship from the American Research Center in Sofia, Bulgaria.
+From 2017 to 2019, he was a postdoctoral research scholar at Columbia University’s Harriman Institute, where he also taught in the School of International and Public Affairs.

 Contact